 Conclusion: The future of sustainability reporting

-The The future of sustainability reporting lies in increasing transparency and accountability.
-Companies need to ensure that their reports are relevant, meaningful and easily accessible in order to build stakeholder trust.
-This requires clear targets and indicators for measuring sustainability performance as well as open communication about challenges and difficulties.
+The Future The future of sustainability reporting lies in increasing transparency and accountability.
+Companies need to ensure that their reports are relevant, meaningful and easily accessible to build stakeholder trust.
+This requires clear targets and indicators for measuring sustainability performance, as well as open communication about challenges and difficulties.

-In addition, stakeholder engagement will play an increasingly important role in ensuring transparent sustainability reporting.
+Furthermore, stakeholder engagement will play an increasingly important role in ensuring transparent sustainability reporting.
 Involving relevant stakeholders in the reporting process enables companies to better understand the expectations and needs of their stakeholders and ensure that their reports are relevant and meaningful.
-Overall, the future of sustainability reporting will be characterised by increasing transparency, accountability and stakeholder engagement.
+Overall, the Future Sustainability reporting should be characterised by increasing transparency, accountability and stakeholder engagement.